jseppi/angular-dropdowns/README.md

     app.controller('AppCtrl', ($scope) ->

-        # The 'text' property will be used as the display text in the dropdown entry.
+        # By default the 'text' property will be used as the display text in the dropdown entry.
         # All options that are not dividers must have a 'text' property.
+        # Or you can specify a different property name via the dropdown-item-label attribute
+        # from which the item labels will be pulled.
         #
         # If an options object has an 'href' property set, then that dropdown entry
         #   will behave as a link and cannot be selected.
         $scope.ddSelectOptions = [